joealewine/blockchain-rhos/console-ocp-about.md

 {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 is purchased as a stand-alone entitlement.
 After purchasing, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 This key is required to deploy the release.
 Note that if you choose this option you are responsible for provisioning your own Kubernetes cluster compatible with the OpenShift Container Platform 3.11.

-For more information, see [Pricing ](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-rhos-pricing).
+For more information, see [Pricing](/docs/services/blockchain-rhos?topic=blockchain-rhos-ibp-rhos-pricing).

 ## Installing {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0
 {: #console-ocp-about-install}